retrouser955/discord-player-youtubei/README.md

 This is a preview the v7 version of the YouTube system that discord-player will be using made backwards compatiable with v6.

+* Warning: the documentation on GitHub is for the edge version of this package.
+Refer to [this](#something-isnt-working) for more information

 ## Installation

 ```bash